Iris relicta

-Iris relicta is a plant species in the genus Iris, it is also in the subgenus Iris.
-It is a rare rhizomatous perennial, from the mountains of Italy.
-It is medium-sized, with purple flowers and white beards.
-It is rarely cultivated as an ornamental plant in temperate regions.
-It has had a confusing history, once thought as a variety of Iris germanica, then as a separate species with a name shared with another bearded iris.
-It has only been sorted out since 1996.
+Iris relicta is a plant species within the genus Iris, and it belongs to the subgenus Iris as well.
+This rare rhizomatous perennial originates from the mountains of Italy.
+It is of medium size, bearing purple flowers adorned with white beards.
+While it is seldom cultivated as an ornamental plant in temperate regions, its history has been perplexing.
+Initially mistaken as a variety of Iris germanica, it was later recognized as a distinct species, though it shared a name with another bearded iris.
+The clarification of its taxonomy only occurred in 1996.

 Description

-It is similar in form to Iris germanica.
+It is similar in form to Iris × germanica.

 It is classed as a medium-sized bearded iris, and grows up to between 30–40 cm tall.
 It has a branched stem.

-Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
+Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner smaller petals (or tepals), known as the 'standards'.